LLNL/shroud/docs/tutorial.rst

            the C++ compilers.
            For example, ``function5(arg2=.false.)``

-           Fortran has nothing similar to varargs.
+           Fortran has nothing similar to variadic functions.

 Overloaded Functions
 --------------------

 C++ allows function names to be overloaded.
-Fortran supports this using a ``generic`` interface.
+Fortran supports this by using a ``generic`` interface.
 The C and Fortran wrappers will generated a wrapper for each C++ function but must mangle the name to distinguish the names.